ZERO SPACE for "Sensing Sound" installation

 DMH Museum, Holon, Israel

-Zero Space is a 6 minutes original sonic piece by Yifeat Ziv, created especially for the "Sensing Sound" installation.
+Zero Space is a composition by Yifeat Ziv, created especially for the "Sensing Sound" installation.
 An imaginary vocal representation of an in-womb experience.
 The womb - the first space every human being encounters, is experienced through the sense of hearing alone, which is the first sense to develop in the fetus.
-In the piece, this space is created by three feminine voices in a vocal harmony, as a direct expression of the warmth and intimacy of the body.
+In the piece, this space is created by three voices, as a direct expression of the warmth and intimacy of the body.
 A multi-layered auditory experience composed of multiple textures, surrounding the listener and summoning an inner convergence with echoes of the outside world.

 10 speakers around the space, 10 speakers inside the acoustic hill, 6 subwoofers under the seats,16 channels sound system.